GangSuUGA/Network-Sensor-Location-Problem/README.md

 ## Literature Review:
  - The sensor location **Flow-Observability Problem**:
-      What is the minimum number of sensors and where to locate them in order to obtain the certain levelof links coverage?
+      What is the minimum number of sensors and where to locate them in order to obtain the certain level of links coverage?
  - The sensor location **Flow-Estimation Problem**:
       How to choose sensor locations to improve the quality of flows estimates (e.g., OD demands, link/route flows, travel time)?
  - The sensor location **Flow-Prediction Problem**: